 The program will fund graduate tuition for Master of Public Health (all concentrations) and Advanced Public Health Certificate program students from underrepresented backgrounds.
 The program is rooted in several key objectives, including educating the public health workforce to address public health inequities and health disparities, and incorporate principles of social determinants of health into practice.
 Another objective involves training the public health workforce to prevent, prepare for and respond to recovery activities related to COVID-19, as well as other public health emergencies, by providing public health field experience opportunities.

-You will get a public health education as an HRSA trainee in a world-class, CEPH accredited, nationally ranked school of public health (UB ranked No. 31 in the latest U.S. News and World Report rankings of schools of public health).
-Trainees will receive:
+You'll gain skills employers seek with a public health education from a world-class, CEPH accredited, nationally ranked school of public health (ranked No. 31 in the latest U.S. News and World Report rankings of schools of public health).

 The HRSA training grant will support tuition for part-time and full-time MPH and Advanced Public Health Certificate students.